nguyensc/Great-Value-SSX/README.md

 ## Concept

-The whole concept of our game is for you to skate/snowboard down a hill, collecting items, and reach a high score by hitting tricks or collecting items.
-Our game is heavily physics based so most of our efforts went into getting that right and it's communicating to the server.
+The whole concept of our game is for you to snowboard down a hill, collecting items, and reach a high score by hitting tricks and collecting items.
+Our game is heavily physics based so most of our efforts went into getting that right and that it's communicating to the server.

+### Ending Remarks

+**AHOHOH SHRED IT BRO!**